koaning/doubtlab/README.md

 - `AbsoluteDifferenceReason`: assign doubt when the absolute difference is too high
 - `RelativeDifferenceReason`: assign doubt when the relative difference is too high

-## Status
+## Feedback

-The project is useful as-is, but it is early days for the project.
-Feedback is very welcome!
+It is early days for the project.
+The project should be plenty useful as-is, but we prefer to be honest.
+Feedback and anekdotes are very welcome!

 ## Related Projects